azomDev/PrivacyPin/README.md

 # PrivacyPin

-PrivacyPin is (going to be) a secure, FOSS and self-hosted location sharing app designed to prioritize user privacy.
+PrivacyPin is (going to be) a secure self-hosted location sharing app designed to prioritize user privacy.
 It offers complete control over location sharing, allowing users to determine who can access their location and when.
-Additionally, it provides real-time notifications when someone accesses their position.
+PrivacyPin is federated, so different servers can interoperate and users are not locked into a single provider.
+Additionally, it might provide real-time notifications when someone accesses their position (that will require self-hosted notifications, which I'm unsure how much of a pain that is).

 > [!IMPORTANT]
 > I’m in the process of rapidly iterating to establish a base on which testing can begin.
+The current tech stack is NOT the final one.
 >
 > If you’re interested in contributing to this exciting project, I’d love to hear from you!
 My primary challenge lies in native mobile development, but any assistance is greatly appreciated!

 ## Key Features

 -   **User-Controlled Location Sharing**: Users have full control over who can view their location and when it is visible.
--   **Real-Time Access Notifications**: Receive notifications whenever someone accesses your position.
+-   **Real-Time Access Notifications**: Receive notifications whenever someone accesses your position. (if I ever feel like adding that)
 -   **Self-Hostable Server**: The server is self-hostable, ensuring that users do not rely on big tech companies to access their location data.
+-   **Federated Architecture**: Servers can interoperate, allowing people on different servers to share locations with each other.
 -   **Robust Security**: Implements strong encryption and security measures to ensure data integrity and protection against potential threats, making security a core focus of the project.

 ## Usage